webtrees/webtrees.github.io/_upgrade/index.md

 Firstly, edit `app/Factories/FilesystemFactory.php` and change line 40 from `'/../../..'` to `'/../..'`.
 This fixes the bug.

-Secondaly, edit `app/Webtrees.php` and change line 101 from `'2.0.8'` to `'2.0.7'`.
+Secondly, edit `app/Webtrees.php` and change line 101 from `'2.0.8'` to `'2.0.7'`.
 This will enable the automatic upgrade.

 ## webtrees 1.7.10 – {{ site.latest_version_17 }}